fathym/fathym.io_Sparkfun_Photon_WeatherShield/README.md

 1. From inside your Fathym Home Space, find and enter the "Community Space" (tree icon)
 2. Inside the Community Space,  click the plus "+" button to get to the catalog of addable parts
-3. Change the selected tab in the upper right from "Create New" to "Add Exisiting
+3. Change the selected tab in the upper right from "Create New" to "Add Existing
 4. Search the "Existing Catalog" for your Particle Photon Device and Add!